Please be sure to read all rules thoroughly before applying to Blerdcon Exhibitions.

 Overly loud music, videos, etc. will not be tolerated in Exhibitions.
 If the amount of sound coming from a table is found to be disruptive as determined by the Exhibitions staff, the exhibitor will be asked to lower the volume.
 Further noise violations can result in the exhibitor being removed from Exhibitions.

 Photography and video recordings are permitted within Exhibitions, provided that the person being recorded has given permission.
-Similarly, pictures or videos of art are allowed only with permission of the artist or vendor.
+Similarly, pictures or videos of art are allowed only with the permission of the artist or vendor.

 Exhibitors are requested not to move or tamper with BlerdCon signage without staff permission.